This page describes how the following websites

-When necessary and, in any case, after having read the policy, the interested party is required to consent to the processing and disclosure of their personal data for the purposes and within the limits described; failure to do so would prevent the Data Controller from processing the data in order to perform and provide the services requested by the interested party.
+When necessary, apart from cases in which the legitimate interests of both the Data Controller and third parties apply, and, in any case, after having read the policy, the interested party is required to consent to the processing and disclosure of their personal data for the purposes and within the limits described; failure to do so would prevent the Data Controller from processing the data in order to perform and provide the services requested by the interested party.

 Details for specific services

 The required data is provided freely by the party concerned: some data (Name, Surname, Date of birth, Gender, Address, Telephone, E-mail) is essential; other data is optional.
 Consent to data processing is required for membership purposes and activities, which, on first registration, also includes receiving the newsletter (see the specific paragraph) for promotional and commercial communications, from which it is possible subsequently to unsubscribe.
 The payment system provides for the disclosure of some data to the bank providing the service.